ChetanMhaske/CSec/README.md

-# RDPIR - Real-time Data Processing and Incident Response
+# RDPIR - Ransomware Detection, Prevention and Incident Response

-A comprehensive security monitoring system that provides real-time data processing and incident response capabilities using modern technologies.
+A comprehensive security monitoring system that provides ransomware detection, prevention and incident response capabilities using modern technologies.

 ## Architecture